Asian shares ride Wall Street optimism, dollar slips

 Reuters reported earlier this month that the ECB is preparing a package of policy options for its June 5 meeting that includes cuts in all its interest rates.

-The dollar index, which tracks the greenback against a basket of six major rivals, eased about 0.1 percent to 80.456.
+The dollar index, which tracks the greenback against a basket of six major rivals, eased about 0.1 percent to 80.456 .DXY.

-The yen was slightly higher against the dollar, which bought 101.55, down about 0.2 percent.
+The yen was slightly higher against the dollar, which bought 101.55 JPY=, down about 0.2 percent.

 (Additional reporting by Ayai Tomisawa in Tokyo; Editing by Chris Gallagher & Shri Navaratnam)